 iPhone Calendar Week View

-The iPhone calendar week view is well hidden and some even proclaim that the native, built-in calendar on iOS doesn’t support a week view and thus resort to installing other apps.
-While there are certainly other great calendars in the iTunes App Store, we suggest you first try out our trick to access the hidden iPhone calendar’s week view.
+The iPhone calendar week view is well hidden and some even proclaim that the native, built-in iOS calendar doesn’t support a week view and thus resort to installing other apps.
+While there are certainly other great calendars in the App Store, we suggest you first try out our trick to access the iPhone calendar’s week view.